 How the aerospace giant’s struggles are impacting other companies in the sector.

-Boeing’s problems are bigger than its own.
+Boeing’s problems are more significant than its own.

-A hint at the magnitude came a few weeks ago when Treasury Secretary Steve Mnuchin said that 2019’s grounding of the company’s 737 Max could take a half a point off US economic growth in 2020.
+A hint at the magnitude came a few weeks ago when Treasury Secretary Steve Mnuchin said that 2019’s grounding of the company’s 737 Max could take half a point off US economic growth in 2020.

 Companies throughout the sector–from Tui Group to Southwest Airlines–are feeling the impact as disclosed in their regulatory filings.